Investigating Circular Motion (OCR A Level Physics): Revision Note

 • Thread it though a glass tube and a paper clip, which sits vertically

-• At the other end of the string a heavier mass, M is suspended vertically
+• At the other end of the string an object with mass M is suspended vertically (a mass or some washers are commonly used)

-• The string is spun in a circle:
+• The string is spun in a horizontal circle

-• The time taken for several rotations is recorded and repeated to remove any random errors
+• The time taken for multiple rotations is recorded and repeated to reduce random errors

 5-4-7-investigation-equipment_ocr-al-physics